-The following is an excerpt from the first week's introduction to Jyotish.
+The following is an excerpt from an introduction to Jyotish.

 History of Jyotish Sidereal Zodiac/Chart Formats/Indian Mythology